rennyhoang/odin-recipes/README.md

 # Odin Recipes

-A brutalist recipe website in HTML and CSS
+A brutalist recipe website in HTML